drivendataorg/scipy_proceedings/papers/drivendata/main.md

 | Wellington Camera Traps<br>[@doi:10.1093/jue/juy002] | New Zealand | 203,038          | 269,146                |
 :::

-A key challenge in using data from these disparate sources is the lack of a unified taxonomy across datasets.
+A key challenge in using data from these disparate sources was the lack of a unified taxonomy across datasets.
 Each dataset was collected independently, often for different research purposes, and the taxonomic granularity varies significantly.
 For example, some datasets label all birds under a generic “bird” class, while others distinguish specific bird species.

 To address this, we reviewed 1,231 label classes across the source datasets and curated a unified taxonomy with 178 label classes.
 These classes span a variety of Linnaean taxonomic ranks, with each class having a minimum of 100 annotations to ensure sufficient training examples.
 As with the video models, these label classes represent a narrow subset of the wildlife of interest to conservationists.
 This model is intended to primarily serve as a base model for fine-tuning custom models, rather than serving as a general-purpose model that directly covers conservation use cases.